aammya8/LeNet5_CNN/Readme.md

 ## How to Compile

+**CUDA File**
-The `src/layer/custom/new-forward.cu` file contains the code for the programming assignment.
-There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
-It can be run by typing `make m2` from the PA8 folder.
+- Included is a Makefile which compiles the file and links it with the libgputk CUDA library automatically.
+(NOTE: By default, the filepath in the Makefile is `src/layer/custom/new-forward.cu`.
+To run the above CUDA files, edit to the corresponding GPU implementation file path specified above.)
+The file can be run by typing `make m2` from the LeNet5_CNN folder (i.e., Repo folder).
 It generates a `m2` output executable.

+**C++ File**
+- The makefile can be found [here](https://github.com/KastnerRG/cse160-WI23/blob/main/PA6/Makefile).
+The file can be run by typing `make m1` from the LeNet5_CNN folder (i.e., Repo folder).
+It generates a `m1` output executable.

 ## How to test

-Use the `make run` command to test your program which will run your program on a batch size of 1000 images.
-This will automatically compile your source (equivalent to executing `make m2` and then running `./m2 1000`).
+Use the `make run` command to test the program, which will run your program on a batch size of 1000 images.
+This will automatically compile your source (equivalent to executing `make m2` and then running `./m2 1000`, or executing `make m1` and then running `./m1 1000`).

-## Test Output

-You will need to checkout a GPU for this assignment, but please avoid editing while accessing a device.
-For timing consistency check out a 1080ti as in the following command.
-However, for testing you can use any device you please.
-`launch.sh -g 1 -s -i ucsdets/nvcr-cuda:latest -v 1080ti`

-The accuracy of your implementation should meet the 0.886 that our implementation does.

 ## Credit